 - A developer using Google Cloud or wanting generous API free tiers

 There's a third option, of course: use both.
-I keep Claude Pro for writing and editorial work, and I use Gemini for quick research, summarising meeting recordings, and anything involving Google Drive documents.
+A common setup is Claude Pro for writing and editorial work alongside Gemini for quick research, summarising meeting recordings, and anything involving Google Drive documents.
 The $40/month combined cost is less than most single SaaS tools, and the productivity gain justifies it for anyone whose output is knowledge work.
 If you're weighing even more options for research-specific tasks, our ChatGPT vs Perplexity comparison is worth a read.

 Final Verdict

-If I could only keep one, I'd keep Claude.
-The writing quality gap is real and it matters for the kind of work I do — and that most knowledge workers do day-to-day.
+Forced to pick just one, Claude is the one to keep.
+The writing quality gap is real and it matters for the kind of work most knowledge workers do day-to-day.
 Emails, reports, proposals, documentation.
 The words are the work, and Claude handles words better.

-But I'd feel the loss of Gemini's research capabilities and Workspace integration immediately.
+But the loss of Gemini's research capabilities and Workspace integration would be felt immediately.
 Google has built something genuinely useful for people who think inside Docs and Sheets, and the multimodal input support is ahead of what anyone else offers at consumer pricing.

 Best for researchers and Google-native teams: Gemini.
 The ecosystem integration, context window, and multimodal support are compelling.